-Our children are the most precious things in our life, and so when we have to leave them in the care of someone else, it is only natural to want to make sure the nursery you choose is the perfect one.
+Our children are the most precious things in our life, so when we have to leave them in the care of someone else, it is only natural to want to ensure the nursery you choose is the perfect one and offers the very best in Infant Care.

 There are so many things to think about – the cost, the quality of the provision, the staffing, availability, catering – and most importantly, whether it is a setting that your child will be happy and safe in.